Anchorena Presidential Estate

-The Aarón de Anchorena National Park is a park and rest residence of the President of Uruguay.
+The Anchorena Presidencial Estate is a national park and rest residence of the President of Uruguay.
 It is located in the Colonia Department, in southwestern Uruguay, 208 kilometers from Montevideo.
-It was donated by the Argentine farmer Aarón de Anchorena to the Uruguayan state.

-Anchorena Park is the result of the legacy of the Argentine aristocrat Aarón de Anchorena who gave about 1,369 hectares of his stay from the Barra del Río San Juan to the Uruguayan state, with the specific purpose of being dedicated to a park for conservation, tourism and educational "for the welfare and comfort of the population" and for rest residence for Uruguayan presidents.
+Anchorena Park originated from a bequest by Argentine landowner Aarón de Anchorena, who donated approximately 1,369 hectares of his estancia at Barra del Río San Juan to the Uruguayan state.
+The donation stipulated that the land be used as a public park for conservation, tourism, and educational purposes—“for the welfare and enjoyment of the population”—and that the main residence serve as a presidential retreat.

 History

 The origin of the park dates back to 1907 when Anchorena, in the company of his friend Jorge Newbery, flew over the Río de la Plata in a hot air balloon called "El Pampero", the first to fly.
 Anchorena was amazed and wanted to buy land in the north of the department, but since they were not available for sale, his mother bought him 11,000 hectares in the area of the mouth of the San Juan River, which Anchorena had seen from the globe.
 Anchorena entrusted the park design to the German landscaper Hermann Bötrich.
 Anchorena's first house remains intact: it is made of material with a zinc roof, the typical Creole country house with row windows, reaching the floor, under the eaves that run its entire length.